SagePayments/-Archived-PaymentsJS/README.md

 $jsonReq = json_encode($req);
 ```

-... and then use it as the subject of our encryption:
+... and then use our client key to encrypt it:

 ```php
 $clientKey = "wtC5Ns0jbtiNA8sP";